rukshn/spark-docs/projects/switching-project.md

 # Switching Between Projects

-In CQL editor you can create any number of projects, as well as users can add you to a project.
+In The Spark Editor you can create any number of projects, as well as users can add you to a project.

 All the projects that you have access to can be found at the top left corner of the sidebar.